6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 But even on its best days, 5.56 NATO is a bit lacking when it comes to raw energy.

 There have been a dozen or more attempts to solve this with a new cartridge, but few have come close to succeeding.
-Two that came pretty close are 6.5 Grendel and 6.8 SPC.
+Two that came pretty close are 6.5 Grendel vs 6.8 SPC.

 6.5 Grendel

-I always enjoy talking about this cartridge because it lets me say that it was invented by Bill Alexander of Alexander Arms and it was named after the monster that attacks Beowulf’s mead hall in the poem Beowulf.
+I enjoy talking about this great cartridge and mentioning that it was invented by Bill Alexander from Alexander Arms.
+Named after the monster that attacks Beowulf's mead hall in the poem Beowulf.

 While the cartridge is awesome, the story gets a little… weird after that.

-Normally, when a new cartridge is invented (and you actually want anyone to use it) you submit the specs to SAAMI (the industry organization that standardized ammo and chamber specs) for approval and standardization.
+Normally, when a new cartridge is invented, and want anyone to use it.
+You must submit specs to SAAMI, an industry organization that standardizes ammo and chamber specs for approval and standardization.
 Part of that process requires that you release any copyrights and trademarks to the ammo and chamber design.

 Bill Alexander didn’t do that (at the time) and chose to keep his copyright on the 6.5 Grendel.

-To get around this, Les Baer slightly modified the barrel and bolts they sold so that they were not the exact same as the Grendel specs.
+To get around this, Les Baer slightly modified the barrel and bolts they sold.
+This way they weren't the same as the 6.5 Grendel specs.

-And then for reasons that I honestly don’t understand, the Les Baer version started to be called “Type 1” while the Alexander Arms version was called “Type 2”.
+For reasons I don’t fully understand, the Les Baer version became known as “Type 1.”
+While the Alexander Arms version was called “Type 2.”

 This has led people to think that maybe Type 1 is the OG… it isn’t.

-Eventually, Alexander Arms got their head on straight and submitted 6.5 Grendel to SAAMI for approval and in doing so released their trademarks/copyrights.
+Eventually, Alexander Arms submitted the 6.5 Grendel to SAAMI for approval.
+In doing this, they released their trademarks and copyrights.

 This is awesome for us shooters since the Type 2 Grendel is the better, stronger, version.

-Bear Creek Arsenal exclusively uses the Type 2 6.5 Grendel barrels and bolts.
+Bear Creek Arsenal exclusively uses the Type 2 6.5 Grendel barrel and bolts.

 6.8 SPC